evanwill/refine-lessons/intro.md

 ### Examples

-This lesson presents two examples demonstrating workflows to harvest and process data from the web.
+This lesson presents three examples demonstrating workflows to harvest and process data from the web.
 First, "Fetching and Parsing HTML" introduces functions to parse an HTML document into a structured data set.
 Second, "URL Queries and Parsing JSON" introduces interacting with a simple web API to construct a full text data set of historic newspaper front pages.
+Finally, "Advanced APIs" demonstrates using Jython to implement a POST request to a natural language processing web service API.